jonasacres/weathersnarf/README.md

 This is something I wrote to snarf data off of an AcuRite smartHUB.
 It's not the most elegant or portable solution, but it works.
 I'm throwing it up on Github, because this is just where I go to store code!
 I'm gonna write this README to be helpful to someone who is totally clueless about how to solve this problem -- which is probably going to be me, in 18 months, when I replace my router or my pi and need to fix my weather setup.

 # Motivation
-AcuRite puts out a 5-in-1 weather monitoring system (found here :https://www.acurite.com/weather-environment-system-900wes.html).
+AcuRite puts out a 5-in-1 weather monitoring system (found here: https://www.acurite.com/weather-environment-system-900wes.html).
 Basically, you put one of these in your yard or on your roof or something, and it measures temperature, barometric pressure, humidity, rainfall and wind.
 The sensor continuously radios its readings down to monitors.

 They have these cool little LCD screens that you can put in your house, but they also have this smartHUB system that is pretty much just a radio receiver with an ethernet jack on it.
 The smartHUB automatically picks up any AcuRite sensors in range, and when they report in, it uploads the data to AcuRite's servers.
 Unfortunately, while AcuRite does offer a way to upload sensor data to Weather Underground as of the time of this writing (May 2017), there doesn't seem to be a way to download the data for your own use.
 I really wanted to keep weather data in my own database so that I can use it for my own stuff, and have a historical record if AcuRite ever stops offering this service.